Leeds United Methodist Church is one of the oldest religious societies in

 Cecil County.
 It began in 1804 when John Wilson came from Leeds, England.
 He settled here and named this area

 after his homeland.

 In 1812, with the help of people in the neighborhood, he built a stone church building located on Leeds Road and

 served as the minister until his death in 1830.
-His son Rev. John G. Wilson, took over as Leeds Pastor.
+His son, Rev. John G. Wilson, succeeded him as Leeds' next pastor.

 1816 - John's daughter, Sara, organized a Sunday School at the church.
 This was the

 first Sunday School outside the city of Baltimore.

 1885 - The cornerstone of the present sanctuary was laid on Thanksgiving Day.